Baltimore Life Insurance Review (2023)

 All of Baltimore Life’s Silver Guard plans are simple-issue whole life insurance policies, so there are no medical requirements or records to complete to be eligible for coverage.
 They use five techniques to confirm your health:

-Your responses to the health-related questions have the greatest bearing on the kind of burial insurance you are eligible for.
+Your responses to the health-related questions greatly impact the kind of burial insurance you are eligible for.

 Paying Your Premiums

 After you complete the application, you will be given an instant decision.
-If you are approved, you will be asked to schedule your first premium payment.
-You can have it drawn immediately (in which case your coverage will start immediately) or you can choose a day within the following month (between 1 and 28) when your first payment will be made.
+If approved, you will be asked to schedule your first premium payment.
+You can have it drawn immediately (in which case your coverage will start immediately), or you can choose a day within the following month (between 1 and 28) when your first payment will be made.

 However, recurring payments must be made via bank draft (EFT).
 Credit or debit cards cannot be used to make recurring monthly payments.